 In these four books, Jericho uncovers a conspiracy of a reptilian invasion, battles a doomsday cult for the missing pages of the Devil’s Bible, hunts for a serial killing mind-control worm, and is trapped in the icy tundra on the run from the savage Wendigo

 Novelist J.D.
-Oliva is not just an author but a filmmaker, podcaster, wrestler, and crowdfunding expert with 4 successful Kickstarters done.
+Oliva is not just an author but a filmmaker, podcaster, wrestler, and crowdfunding expert with 5 successful Kickstarters done.
 Such experience in work and life make all of his novels enriched with wisdom, perfect description of real life places, and accurate fighting sequences.
-With the current live Kickstarter campaign (till May 11th) which allows you to own a copy of 390 paged action horror novel, Sundown, along with many other great works by J.D.
-Oliva, this review will tell you why it’s an action adventure modern 2020 pandemic vampire horror story unlike anything you have read before….
+With the novel live on Amazon (Check out the Amazon Page here!! -FREE Sample / Look Inside Available), this review will tell you why it’s an action adventure modern 2020 pandemic vampire horror story unlike anything you have read before….

 Ethan Jericho is the main protagonist of this book, and he’s a man of principles.
 He was featured in many novels of J.D.
 Oliva and has multiple layers of personality.
 He is a problem solver for people, and the expert security system guy who makes sure that all of his clients have the best security at their places.
 Due to COVID-19 and many outrageous events happened in the past novels, his legal and not so legal business – both were affected badly.
 Despite that, he’s a boss who is not ready to lay off any of his employees even though the finances are not looking good as per his manager, Rich Weaver handling all the operations of the legit business of Cherry Vale Security at Colorado Springs, CO, USA.
 Jericho is looking for some work and trying to make the ends meet, that is when he knows about a guy who gave his name to the FBI, and which caused a lot of stress in the Snowblind novel.
 Jericho decides to pay him a visit to know what else he knows, and why he did it.
 When he reaches that person’s home, he faces a supernatural creature which he only saw in fiction and Castlevania games… Vampires…